virtjames-LoneRunner/Rangers-Registration/README.md

 <h3>This is just a very simple Registration and Login program.</h3>
-I'm yet to learn about using databases with Python so I just made this using a .txt file as my credentials storage.
+I'm was yet to learn about using databases with Python at this point, so I just made this using a .txt file as my credentials storage.
 Would like to see what you would change to it.

 <h3>Usage</h3>